 Winning season: 2009/10

 Let’s start with a biggie.
-Sergio Aguero, the instinctive goal-getter who has fired Man City to plenty of trophies and kept Sky Blue fans of their seats for nearly a decade.
-But, there is still one frontier the Argentine is yet to cross with the Citizens, and that is in Europe.
+Sergio Aguero, the instinctive goal-getter who fired Man City to plenty of trophies and kept fans off their seats for nearly a decade.
+But, there was one frontier the Argentine was unable to cross with the Citizens, and that was in Europe.

 Atleti were knocked out of the Champions League group stages, and so dropped down to the Europa League, where wins over Galatasaray, Sporting CP, Valencia and Liverpool set up a contest against the Cottagers.
 The Londoners took it to extra-time, but a Diego Forlan brace broke Fulham hearts.